couchbase/cbft/docs/dev-guide/concepts.md

   data, and returns errors on any queries.

-- alias - an alias provides a naming level of indirection to one or more actual, target indexes; similar to a symbolic link in a filesystem or to an email mailing list group alias.
+- alias - an alias provides a naming level of indirection to one or more actual, target indexes.

+## Index Alias

+An _Index Alias_ is a type of index that's not a normal index, but is more of a virtual index that points to other, real indexes.

+Similar to a symbolic link in a filesystem, an index alias allows a naming level of indirection, so that applications can refer to a stable name (the alias' name) while administrators can dynamically retarget or re-point the index alias to different, real indexes.

+Similar to an email list alias, an index alias in cbft can also "fan-out" to multiple, real indexes.

 ## Source Type